EuroTeQ Collider winter semester 22/23

 Problem Definition

-In contrast to nuclear or coal-fired power plants, the energy generated by renewable energies such as wind power or photovoltaics (solar) is not constant over time.
+In contrast to nuclear or coal-fired power plants, the energy generated by renewable sources such as wind power or photovoltaics (solar energy) is not constant over time.
 Photovoltaic systems, for example, can only generate electricity during daylight hours.
-This can not only putthe stability of the power gridat risk, but also means that these renewable energy technologies require additional infrastructure to providea reliable power supply throughout the day.
+This not only puts the stability of the power grid at risk, but also means that these renewable energy technologies require additional infrastructure to provide a reliable power supply throughout the day.
 Some technical solutions already exist to counteract this phenomenon.
-Vertical photovoltaic systems, for example, can make electricity generation much more homogeneous throughout the dayand even throughout the year compared to conventional photovoltaic systems.
-As solar panels produce the greatest amount of electricity when the sun is directly perpendicular to the panel, vertically installed panels are particularly effective in the mornings, evenings and in winter.
+Vertical photovoltaic systems, for example, can generate electricity more uniformly throughout the day and even throughout the year compared to conventional photovoltaic systems.
+As solar panels produce the most electricity when the sun is directly perpendicular to the panel, vertically installed panels are particularly effective in the mornings, evenings, and during winter.
 Conventionally installed panels have a significantly stronger peak production in summer and in the middle of the day.
 Energy storage systems can also be used to temporarily store excess production.

 What is the Waste Challenge?